Manage sales systematically with the sales funnel.

 This is hardly surprising if the potential customer contacts gained from this are only utilised to a limited extent.
 However, at a time when process quality should be emphasised in sales, this is more than questionable.
 After all, the cost-benefit ratio in marketing is not easy and success can only be achieved with a high degree of strategic discipline.

-One of the most frequently used and proven means of increasing sales efficiency and improving the handling of new customer contacts is the "sales funnel".
-This "sales funnel" system shows the phases of the sales process in the company.
+One of the currently frequently used and tried-and-tested methods for increasing sales efficiency and improving the handling of new customer contacts is the „Sales Funnel“.
+This „sales funnel“ system shows the phases of the sales process within a company.

 To work with a sales funnel, you have to go through seven phases: